-- a) Orient buildings toward public streets and other public spaces, in order to clearly define the public realm, create a consistent street wall, and to create a safe and attractive street environment for pedestrians. - b) Ensure pedestrian comfort and adequate light penetration. - c) Locate buildings along a build-to-line to provide a consistent edge to the street or public space.
+- a) Orient buildings toward public streets and other public spaces, in order to clearly define the public realm, create a consistent street wall, and to create a safe and attractive street environment for pedestrians.
+Grading and topographical constraints that may limit orientation to a street are to be taken into consideration. - b) Ensure pedestrian comfort and adequate light penetration. - c) Locate buildings along a build-to-line to provide a consistent edge to the street or public space.
 Deviation from the general built edge is permitted for building articulations, step-backs/recesses, openings, and other architectural treatments. - d) Buildings in general shall be designed to create mid-block connections and shall be massed and articulated to avoid creating excessively long continuous building facades.
-Buildings shall generally be not more than 60 metres long.
-Mid-block connections should be pedestrian oriented with appropriate pavement treatment, providing a safe and attractive environment. - e) All buildings oriented toward public streets, must have clearly defined primary entry points that open directly on to the public sidewalk. - f) Provides a double frontage for corner buildings to address all streets and provides special design features of with equal architectural expression. - g) Ensures that architectural features and articulation are encouraged at all corner building locations, including residential buildings, to enhance the visual prominence and identity of the area and to enhance the corner. - h) For all commercial buildings, minimum glazing should be 70% and up to 80% glazing is permitted at-grade; second levels and above should be approximate 50% glazing. - Discourage blank walls, loading doors and other servicing areas from being located at grade along street frontages, parks, publicly accessible open space and pedestrian connections. - j) In residential areas, architectural styles that help to foster neighbourhood identity and sense of place, such as front porches and balconies are encouraged.
+Buildings shall generally be not more than 75 metres long.
+For any building longer than 60 metres in length, articulation and materials of the façade must be varied to break up the massing to the satisfaction of the Chief Planner.
+Mid-block connections should be pedestrian oriented with appropriate pavement treatment, providing a safe and attractive environment. - e) All buildings oriented toward public streets must have clearly defined primary entry points that open directly on to the public sidewalk. - f) Provides a double frontage for corner buildings to address all streets and provides special design features of with equal architectural expression. - g) Ensures that architectural features and articulation are encouraged at all corner building locations, including residential buildings, to enhance the visual prominence and identity of the area and to enhance the corner. - For all commercial buildings, minimum glazing should be 70% and up to 80% glazing is permitted at-grade; second levels and above should be approximately 50% glazing. - i) Discourage blank walls, loading doors and other servicing areas from being located at grade along street frontages, parks, publicly accessible open space, and pedestrian connections.

+j) In residential areas, architectural styles that help to foster neighbourhood identity and sense of place, such as front porches and balconies are encouraged.